MarioGK/AutoForm/README.md

 # AutoForm

-This is a library to make automated forms in Blazor, it is under heavy development and is not ready for production.
+This is a library to make automated forms in Blazor.

+⚠️**Warning**: It is under heavy development, and is not yet ready for use.⚠️

 ## Nuget Package